Mayandi Kudumbathar: Plot

 The film is set in the backdrop of a village near Usilampatti, in Madurai district.
-Mayandi (Manivannan) and Virumandi (G. M. Kumar) are siblings with disputes over settling their properties.
+Mayandi and Virumandi are siblings with disputes over settling their properties.
 Mayandi insists giving a portion of their ancestral properties to their stepsister, for which Virumandi does not agree.
 This creates enmity in Virumandi and his sons against Mayandi and his family.

-Mayandi has four sons - Thavasi (Ponvannan), Virumandi (Seeman), Cheenisamy (K. P. Jagannath) and Paraman (Tarun Gopi) - and one daughter - Mayakka (Deepa Shankar).
-All the sons except Paraman marry, and they live as a joint family.
-Paraman falls in love with his schoolmate Poongodi (Poongodi).
+Mayandi has four sons – Thavasi, Virumandi, Cheenisamy and Paraman – and one daughter – Mayakka.
+All the sons except Paraman are married, and they live as a joint family.
+Paraman falls in love with his schoolmate Poongodi.
 He gets admission into engineering, and Mayandi sells a portion of his land to pay fees for Paraman.
 This angers the wives of Thavasi and Virumandi.
 They keep insisting on partitioning the properties between four sons, thinking that Mayandi is spending more for the education of Paraman, while the other three sons are not educated properly.
 However, Paraman's brothers are actually so affectionate towards him, and they prefer staying together.
-Suddenly, Mayandi passes away due to an electric shock when he steps over a wire unknowingly.
+Suddenly, Mayandi dies due to an electric shock when he steps over a wire unknowingly.
 Now, the wives of Thavasi and Virumandi again keep insisting on doing the property partition.
 Their plan gets executed: the properties get partitioned into three, leaving Paraman as his portion was already sold by Mayandi to pay the college fees.